 4) It is possible that this mismatch could, at times, be due to a lack of expertise in meteorology which means that his pressure forecasts are not translated into weather forecasts correctly.
 Working with the Met Office or other professional meteorologists might improve this.

 5) Sometimes elements of weather emerge a couple of days either side of the forecasts, though Corbyn acknowledges this.

 Corbyn predicted it would be the ‘Coldest May for 100 Years’.
-Taken absolutely this claim was 100% wrong, but it would, perhaps, be fairer to say it was 75% correct, because the first 3 weeks of May were much colder than average.
+Taken literally this claim was wrong, but it would be fair to say it was 75% correct, because the first 3 weeks of May were much colder than average.
 The last week had sunny and warmer weather which Corbyn later admitted had no precedent in his historical solar/weather pattern records.

 Corbyn’s prediction of a very wet month turned out to be spot on.
 Some detail was off, but a very impressive monthly forecast overall.

 July was predicted to be similar to July.
 It was a good monthly prediction although one period turned out much drier and sunnier than forecast.

 The general prediction was of a similar 20 days to the previous 2 months, and that summer would begin around the 20th due to the Jet Stream moving very far south.
 The jet stream did move south when predicted, but not quite as far as Corbyn expected and the weather continued to be wet and overcast.
 The Jet Stream forecast deserves, say, an 8 out of 10, but his actual forecast 0 out of 10!